Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness Techniques and First Results

 We say that $\calH'$ is a \emph{condensed hypergraph} of $\calH$ if $\calH'$ can be obtained from $\calH$ by applying some sequence of condensation rules (note that we do \emph{not} require that $\calH'$ cannot be further simplified using the rules).
+It can be remarked that the condensation rules are \emph{confluent} in the sense that we always get isomorphic hypergraphs if we apply them to an input hypergraph until it is no longer possible, no matter the order in which we apply them: see \cite{amarilli2025confluence}.
+However, we will not need confluence for our purposes in the present paper.
 One can easily see that the rules preserve the minimum size of a hitting set: